-Threshold events relate to a concept in geomorphology science called river sensitivity, a concept described by Kristie Fryirs as 'lost', but of increasing significance for landscapes under a changing climate, in her Gordon Warwick Award winner's address to the British Society for Geomorphology in 2015 and subsequent paper (Fryirs, 2016).
-The concept can be summarised by the equation below -
+Threshold events relate to a concept in geomorphology science called river sensitivity.
+This concept was described by Kirstie Fryirs as "lost", but of increasing significance for landscapes under a changing climate, in her Gordon Warwick Award winner's address to the British Society for Geomorphology in 2015 and subsequent paper (Fryirs, 2016).
+The concept can be summarised by the equation below:

-$River\ Sensitivity = \frac{\text{Recurrence of Threshold Events}}{\text{Time Required to Recover}}$
+$$River sensitivity = \frac{Recurrence of threshold events}{Time required to recover}$$ (1)

-(adapted from Fryirs, 2016)
+(adapted from Fryirs, 2016).

 The equation assumes that every river has a stable behaviour, with it displaying consistent responses to similar events.
 This stability is maintained by mature vegetation cover and a paucity of sediment that can be moved by the river.
 However, there exists a threshold magnitude of flood event that will disturb this stability by removing the vegetation cover, exposing sediment, and transporting it elsewhere in the channel.
 After the event, the channel begins recovery (or relaxation) through a period of enhanced dynamism in the geomorphology until new vegetation has matured and sediment sources exhausted.
 The balance between how often these events occur and how long it takes a river channel to recover is the river's sensitivity.
 During the threshold event and the river's recovery the amount of sediment delivered downstream in the system is greatly increased and this in turn may influence the flood risk in those areas (Lane et al., 2007; Slater, 2016).
-Predictions of climate change for the UK suggest flood events will become more likely and more extreme (Dankers and Feyen, 2008; Ekström et al., 2005; Feyen et al., 2012; Fowler and Ekström, 2009; Pall et al., 2011; Prudhomme et al., 2003) disrupting the balance determining river sensitivity - the impacts of this on rivers and future flood risk is not known but is likely to be negative and increase future flood risk.
+Predictions of climate change for the UK suggest flood events will become more likely and more extreme (Dankers and Feyen, 2008; Ekström et al., 2005; Feyen et al., 2012; Fowler and Ekström, 2009; Pall et al., 2011; Prudhomme et al., 2003) disrupting the balance determining river sensitivity; the impacts of this on rivers and future flood risk is not known but is likely to be negative and increase future flood risk.

-2.2 The Research Data
+2.2 The research data

-The case study at the heart of Flash Flood! is the 2007 flood event in the upland valley of Thinhope Burn, Northern England, as detailed by Milan (2012).
-The event was an FFIR event that could be described as a threshold event for the system.
-During a six-hour period a highly localised yet intense convective storm precipitated 82mm of rainfall on the upper catchment (Met Office, 2003) resulting in a flash flood - those who witnessed the event described a wall of water and the sound of boulders crashing along the river bed (Milan, 2012).
-The valley floor was fundamentally changed by the event with large geomorphic changes, including the straightening and widening of the main channel, stripping out of flood plain vegetation, the deposition of material in the channel and on the flood plain (see Figure 2), and increased mobility of material subsequently (Milan, 2012).
+The case study at the heart of Flash Flood! is the 2007 flood event in the upland valley of Thinhope Burn, northern England, as detailed by Milan (2012).
+The event was a FFIR event that could be described as a threshold event for the system.
+During a 6 h period a highly localised yet intense convective storm precipitated 82 mm of rainfall on the upper catchment (Met Office, 2003), resulting in a flash flood.
+Those who witnessed the event described a wall of water and the sound of boulders crashing along the river bed (Milan, 2012).
+The valley floor was fundamentally changed by the event with large geomorphic changes, including the straightening and widening of the main channel, stripping out of flood plain vegetation, deposition of material in the channel and on the flood plain (see Fig. 2), and increased mobility of material subsequently (Milan, 2012).